 I would recommend growing a determinate variety in the pot because that’s easy to do for a beginner.
 The Bushsteak is a good variety that grows up to 22 inches tall and takes just 64 days to produce fruit.

-The tomatoes can be eaten raw as well as cooked.
+You can eat the tomatoes raw and cooked.
 You can make a sauce out of them, add them to soups, pasta, meat dishes, sandwiches, and salads.

 I like to grow radishes in pots because they are one of the fastest-growing vegetables.
 The radish is a root vegetable that has a pungent flavor.

-It can grow from 1 to 24 inches in length and comes in a variety of different shapes, sizes, and colors.
+It can grow from 1 to 24 inches and comes in a variety of different shapes, sizes, and colors.
 And many of them mature to full size in just 3-4 weeks time.

 As a beginner, I would recommend growing the Royal Purple radish variety that grows to just 2 inches in diameter and matures in just 33 days.